Getting to Know Holland Bowl Mill

-Holland, Michigan is a great city to own a small business in, and we're very blessed to be part of this community.
-We’re very involved with the visitor’s bureau right here in Holland, The Michigan West Coast Chambers of Commerce, and we do a lot of sponsorships with them.
-We do donations probably close to 50 to 75 donations a year throughout Michigan to different events that are helping people, children, children advocacy children with cancer and different things.
+Holland, Michigan is a great city to own a small business, and we're very blessed to be part of this community.
+We’re very involved with the visitors bureau right here in Holland, The West Coast Chambers, and we do a lot of sponsorships with them.
+We do donations probably close to 50 to 75 donations a year throughout Michigan.
+The different events that are helping people, children, children advocacy children with cancer and different things.
 We have our doors opened year-round for free tours of our bowl making process.

 We do classrooms all the time.
 It's nice for kids to see that products can still be handcrafted these days.
-They can see more of the old-world style of making a wood bowl and that you can still make a career from doing something like this.
+It's good that they can see more of the old-world style of making a product, that you can still make a career from doing something like this.
 A lot of people think that college is the only choice, but we need more makers in this world, and you can still have a great career doing so.
-Showing kids and the younger generation how to be a maker is something we really love to do.
-I would say those are some of the main things that we do with our community.
+Showing kids and the younger generation is something we really love to do.
+I would say those are some of the main things that we do with the community.

 That's fantastic!
 Thank you for sharing it's important for young people to see how things are made.
-There’s magic in something being handcrafted—it is so important for everyone to see.
-Kory, thank you so much for all the information you’ve shared with us today.
+There’s magic in something being handmade—it is so important to see.
+I have to tell you, Kory, thank you for all the information you’ve shared with us today.